As our awareness of the climate crisis deepens, our relationship with the earth matters – maybe more than ever.

 You are a part of the earth’s motion, pulled by its momentum, tugged by the tide and the moon.

 Circadian rhythms flow like forgotten rivers through your veins.

 We wax and wane, we ebb and flow, though we have forgotten what that means, mostly.

 If we allow ourselves to notice, we can learn to feel those pulls once more.

-But my connection with the seasons deepened when I stopped seeing it as a pageant laid on for me to take notes on, and started experiencing myself as a part of it.
+My connection with the seasons deepened when I stopped seeing it as a pageant laid on for me to take notes on, or a wrathful entity to be feared or protected… and started experiencing myself as a part of it.

 Began to notice the way my own moods and anxieties and joys played like clouds across the landscape, the way my life bloomed and bore fruit and stilled and shrivelled, one after the other, ever-shifting.

-As I learned more, I have grown convinced that in order to become seasoned:, we must first learn what the seasons we are living in have to teach us.
+As I learned more, I have grown convinced that in order to become seasoned: to mature, ripen, or condition, we must first learn what the seasons we are living in have to teach us.